rstemmer/musicdb/README.md

 In general, the first steps are the following, after you have done the [:notebook: First Run](https://rstemmer.github.io/musicdb/build/html/usage/install.html#first-run):
+With the new WebUI, creating *Moods* and *Genres* can also be done within the web user interface.
+Open the Settings via the WebUI main menu (top right).

 1. [:notebook: Add Music](https://rstemmer.github.io/musicdb/build/html/usage/music.html#importing-albums-to-musicdb) to MusicDB
 2. [:notebook: Create Genres](https://rstemmer.github.io/musicdb/build/html/mod/genres.html) and sub-genres you want to use to categorize your Music.